codegold79/100DaysOfCode/log.md

 **Thoughts** The reads were more fun as the words made much more sense, now that I know the basics.

 **Link(s) to Work**

+### Day 13: Sunday, August 11, 2019

+**Today's Progress**: I Read through ch7 of Ovadia's Linux book.
+Now I understand the difference between a codec and a driver, and what a kernal does.
+So, I was able to find out today, using lspci, that my audio, whose controls aren't working in i3, use the snd_hda_intel driver.
+I tried to find what driver controls the screen, but there didn't seem to be one.
+Maybe it's controlled by something else.

+**Thoughts** I read more than an hour today, given how interesting and useful the topics were.

+**Link(s) to Work**